Summer Village of Parkland Beach

 The Village is now issuing official tax receipts for donations over $250 towards capital projects.
 Contact the office for more information.

 There is no set schedule for these hearings as they are set based on the appeal timelines.
 Once an appeal has been received, the Village has 30 days in which to host the appeal hearing.
-In the past, hearings amounted to approximately 2 to 3 per year for the SDAB; the Weed Control Legislation for municipalities is new and WCAP is a new board with no appeal history.
+In the past, hearings have been approximately 2 to 3 per year for the SDAB; the Weed Control Legislation for municipalities is new and WCAP is a new board with no appeal history.
 Village will pay any mileage and subsistance expences incurred, as well as workshops if and when they become available.

 Hearings in the Village are normally set for a Saturday in order for volunteers and participants to easlily attend.